Sugarcane: Biogas production

 A greener alternative to burning bagasse for the production of electricity is to convert bagasse into biogas.
 Technologies are being developed to use enzymes to transform bagasse into advanced biofuel and biogas.

 Sugarcane as food

-In most countries where sugarcane is cultivated, several foods and popular dishes are derived directly from it, such as:
+In most regions where sugarcane is cultivated, a wide range of foods and beverages are produced directly from the plant.

+The following foods and drinks are derived from sugarcane: